FahadBinHussain/Notion-ls-tree/README.md

 notion-tree [options]
 ```

+## Progress Indicators

+During tree generation, the tool displays progress indicators to provide feedback:

+- A spinner animation shows that the process is ongoing
+- Status messages indicate the current operation being performed
+- Page/database counters show how many items have been processed
+- Percentage completion is displayed for operations with known total items

+These indicators help make the process more engaging and informative, especially for large workspaces where tree generation might take some time.

+If you prefer not to see these indicators, use the `-q` or `--quiet` option.

 ## Example Output

 ### Console and ASCII Tree Output

 ```
 🔍 Generating Notion page tree...
+Found 5 root items.
+Building tree structure...
+✅ Tree structure built successfully!
+🌳 Displaying tree structure:
 ├── My Workspace (Database)
 │   ├── Project A
 │   │   └── Tasks